 Typically, the lender’s commitment is only given to you after your loan application has gone through the approval process.
 This commitment would usually state the loan terms that you have been approved for containing the loan amount, such as; how long the commitment is good for, and the conditions required of the lender for creating the loan, very much like a receipt of satisfactory title insurance policy protecting the lender.

-How Does Loan-to-Value Affect Mortgage Rates?
+How Does Loan-to-Value Affect Mortgage Rates in New York?

 Your Loan-to-Value (LTV) is one of many risk factors that banks take into consideration when originating loans that are secured by real property.

 LTV is a measure of the amount of equity in a property compared to the loan balance.
 Interest rates tend to be more favorable for certain mortgage programs based on loan scenarios where the borrower has more equity or a larger down payment.